alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 This could be used for emergency situations or to counteract strong winds.
-Maximum power is only reached with full-on sun, which is a couple of hours per day max, so we need some margin.
+Maximum power is only reached with full-on sun, which can be reached at most during a couple of hours per day, so we need some margin.
 And 90% efficiency may be a bit optimistic.

 Storing all this energy can be costly.